“It’s not possible!”

 So what can we do to help out our neck and shoulders as much as possible?

-In jiu-jitsu populations you often see the following postural problems:
+In jiu-jitsu populations you often see the following mobility and tissue problems:

 Ideally we want to breathe using our diaphragm.
 This means that the initial inflation comes through our belly and not our chest.
 Try to inflate through your belly for the first two thirds of the breath and then let the breath expand into the chest.
 Aim to practice this for 5-10 minutes daily.

-For anyone looking for better posture as well as decent shoulder and neck mobility, good movement in the thoracic spine is a must.
+For anyone looking for decent shoulder and neck mobility, good movement in the thoracic spine is a must.

 To perform the thoracic rotation drill: